Overview

 <!-- Solution -->

-Key strategic decisions included:
+Key improvements included:

-• Increased prominence of search
+• Increased prominence of search on homepage

 • Introduced specialty icons for non-terminology users